 The client refreshed multiple times during this window.
 Zero-cache kept using the 6-minute-old connection token.

-Added an optional auth field to the PushBody schema.
-The client includes its current token with each push.
+Added an optional auth field to the PushBody schema so the client can include its current token with each push.
 Zero-cache prefers push auth over the cached connection token:

 const authToken = msg[1].auth ?? this.#token;